-The Council's Research team is finalizing the development of NAEP specific dashboards that allow users to examine and compare NAEP performance over time and across other jurisdictions.
-These dashboards allow users to examine performance among TUDAs and States.
-More so, they advance the use of NAEP data across our districts as well as within the Council, making it easier to visualize and examine change and differences in NAEP scores as well as to identify areas of growth and improvement.
+The Council's Research team has finalized the development of NAEP specific dashboards that allow users to examine and compare NAEP performance over time and across other jurisdictions.
+These dashboards allow users to examine performance among TUDAs and States as well as allow for group comparisons within jurisdiction.
+There are two separate dashboards based on the type of NAEP measure of performance (scale score and proficiency levels).

+These dashboards respond to the needs of our districts for more usable ways to understand NAEP performance.
+They intend to advance the use of NAEP data across our districts as well as within the Council, making it easier to visualize and examine change and differences in NAEP scores as well as to identify areas of growth and improvement.
 These dashboards, when triangulated with other sources of information, are particularly helpful in discussions with TUDA districts on their student performance and aid the Council in making recommendations for improvement.

-The first set of NAEP dashboards allow users to compare performance across NAEP administrations with tests for significant differences.
-These dashboards are ready and available for public release.
+These dashboards will be released publicly on our website in March 2023.
 A series of trainings will be conducted throughout the year with research directors from TUDA districts to enhance and encourage the use of these dashboards.
 Below we provide several screenshots of the scale score dashboards.
+Below are screenshots of both the scale score and proficiency level dashboards.